Programs of Study and Certificates at the Deparment of

 for elementary or different types of high schools.
 Programs may

-be completed with a bachelor’s degree (bachelor of education: 6
+be completed with a bachelor’s degree (bachelor of arts: 6

 semesters of study) or a subsequent master’s degree (master of